M360

 Design and Iteration

 With opportunities defined, I moved into iterative design.
-I used Figma to rapidly prototype wireframes and interactive flows, focusing on simplifying complex configurations while preserving flexibility for advanced use cases.
-I shared early versions with our internal stakeholders (PMs, customer success, engineering leads) to gather feedback quickly and avoid investing in unworkable directions.
+I used Figma to rapidly prototype solutions, focusing on simplifying complex configurations while preserving flexibility for advanced use cases.
+I shared iterations with our internal stakeholders (PMs, customer success, engineering leads) to gather feedback quickly and avoid unworkable directions.
+Crucially, we also tested our prototype on moderated usability testing sessions with real users.
+These were invaluable in validating design decisions, uncovering insights and spotting issues early.
+All of those data was documented for knowledge sharing internally.

-Enhancing a design components system
+Enhancing a design system

 I helped document usage guidelines and ensured components were aligned with accessibility standards and responsive behavior.
 This work allowed us to create a more cohesive and efficient design workflow, while also enabling engineers to implement features with greater consistency and speed aligning the Figma components with what the Devs implemented on Storybook.

 In parallel, I participated in shaping the evolution of Marketer’s visual identity and brand expression within the product.
 Together with the team, we explored typographic refinements, color usage, and layout systems that reinforced the company’s brand.
-This collaborative effort helped bridge the gap between functionality and aesthetics.
+This collaborative effort helped to bridge the gap between functionality and aesthetics.

 • Cluttered layouts: Key fields were buried or scattered across multiple tabs, leading to data entry errors.